-3. Lift the load lever in the direction of the arrow to a 135° angle.

-Lift the load plate with your thumb and forefinger to a 100° angle (A), then push the PnP cap from the load plate window to remove (B).
+- Lift the load lever in the direction of the arrow to a 135° angle. - 4.
+Lift the load plate with your thumb and forefinger to a 100° angle (4A), then push the PnP cap from the load plate window to remove (4B).

-Position the CPU over the socket, making sure that the gold triangle is on the bottom-left corner of the socket then fit the socket alignment key into the CPU notch.
+5. Position the CPU over the socket, making sure that the gold triangle is on the bottom-left corner of the socket.
+Fit the socket alignment key into the CPU notch.